IQSS/dataverse/doc/sphinx-guides/source/admin/metadatacustomization.rst

 If you are improving an existing metadata block, the Dataverse installation process will load the TSV for you, assuming you edited the TSV file in place.
 The TSV file for the Citation metadata block, for example, can be found at ``scripts/api/data/metadatablocks/citation.tsv``.

-If you are creating a new custom metadata block (hopefully with the idea of contributing it back to the community), the Dataverse installation process won't know about your new TSV file so you must load it manually.
+If you are creating a new custom metadata block (hopefully with the idea of contributing it back to the community if you feel like it would provide value to others), the Dataverse installation process won't know about your new TSV file so you must load it manually.
 The script that loads the TSV files into the system is ``scripts/api/setup-datasetfields.sh`` and contains a series of curl commands.
 Here's an example of the necessary curl command with the new custom metadata block in the "/tmp" directory.

 ``curl http://localhost:8080/api/admin/datasetfield/load -H "Content-type: text/tab-separated-values" -X POST --upload-file /tmp/new-metadata-block.tsv``

 Enabling a Metadata Block
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 Running a curl command like "load" example above should make the new custom metadata block available within the system but in order to start using the fields you must either enable it from the GUI (see "General Information" in the :doc:`/user/dataverse-management` section of the User Guide) or by running a curl command like the one below using a superuser API token.
-In the example below we are enabling the "citation" and "journal" metadata blocks for the root dataverse:
+In the example below we are enabling the "journal" and "geospatial" metadata blocks for the root dataverse:

-``curl -H "X-Dataverse-key:$API_TOKEN" -X POST -H "Content-type:application/json" -d "[\"citation\",\"journal\"]" http://localhost:8080/api/dataverses/:root/metadatablocks``
+``curl -H "X-Dataverse-key:$API_TOKEN" -X POST -H "Content-type:application/json" -d "[\"journal\",\"geospatial\"]" http://localhost:8080/api/dataverses/:root/metadatablocks``

 Updating the Solr Schema
 ~~~~~~~~~~~~~~~~~~~~~~~~